-Eliom and Ocsigen server are taking in charge a lot of security issues automatically.
-This unburdens the programmer from having to think about most of security problems.
-This page details various possible designs flaws of web applications, how Eliom and Ocsigen server (possibly) protects you against a possible exploitation of these flaws, and where you should be careful.
+Eliom and Ocsigen server automatically take charge of a lot of security issues.
+This unburdens the programmer from having to think about most common security problems.
+This page details various possible design flaws of Web applications, how Eliom and Ocsigen server (possibly) protects you against a possible exploitation of these flaws, and where you should be careful.
 Please help us maintaining this page, by sending us any comments.

 - Pages containing personal data must be sent only through HTTPS

 - Passwords must be sent to the server only through HTTPS

 - Use secure Eliom references to record user name or user ID once the user is connected, otherwise the session ID may be send through HTTP.

 This is probably the biggest (and most dangerous) possible mistake.
 As the user has an entire control over the data sent to the server, never assume that the data sent by the client has been verified (even if some validation happens in Js_of_ocaml).
 Instead, reimplement all verification server-side.

 - As a (small) mitigating factor, Eliom automatically checks that the type of the parameters is correct.

 - Suggested approach: use permissions to control if the user is allowed to perform an action.
 Then,